ashleychontos/pySYD/docs/quickstart.rst

 The software is optimized for running many stars and therefore, many of the defaults parameters should be changed in order to understand how the software works.
-We will use the command line examples to break everything down in great detail and then use the condensed version for the second example.
+We will use the command line examples to break everything down, complete with explanations, and then use the second example to show a condensed run.

 Command line